 Pseudo-spiritual

-Christians are boastful, challenging one another and envying one another.
+Christians are boastful, competitive and envious.

 The person who thinks he is spiritual the Bible says should become